vg11072001/Machine-Learning/ml notes/Papers/Extra.md

 Research Related :
-hD Students / Early Researchers - How to Write a Successful Research Proposal?.
+# PhD Students / Early Researchers - How to Write a Successful Research Proposal?.

 Here’s a breakdown of the critical components in writing a research proposal mentioned in this very useful article.